UPDATED: Winter Storm Warning Issued for Twin Cities and Southern Minnesota; Up to 18 Inches of Snow Possible

 Saturday Evening: Snow begins and quickly intensifies.

-Saturday Night: Heaviest snowfall with possible 2-inch-per-hour rates.
+Saturday Night: Heaviest snowfall with possible 2-2.5”/hr snowfall rates.

 Sunday: Snow tapers, but strong winds create blowing snow and near-blizzard conditions.